 Helping a Loved One Avoid Relapse

-- Showing love, support and understanding rather than expressing disappointment
+- Showing love, support and understanding rather than expressing disappointment and anger

 - Avoiding being accusatory about someone’s relapse